sbd-ok/among_us_taskmaster/README.md

 The performer is the file that performs the task itself.
 Every task has a different code some simple (like download/upload) and some complex (like clean vent).

+The program may not perform some tasks correctly while being sabotaged due to the red flashing on the screen.

 There is also a data folder which stores the screenshot of some tasks where direct image recognition is required (like clean vent, align engine output, chart course).